design-tokens/community-group/technical-reports/format/terminology.md

 ## <dfn>Documentation tool</dfn>

-Documentation tools are tools for documenting design tokens usage.
+A documentation tool is a tool for documenting design tokens usage.

 For example: